How to Freeze Asparagus

 - Thicker spears may need longer blanching times, but be careful not to overcook your asparagus!
 It will turn a bright green color once it’s ready to go.

-After blanching, it is best to flash freeze asparagus before transferring to a container.
+After blanching, it is best to flash freeze the asparagus spears before transferring to a container.
 This just means you’ll need to spread out the asparagus on a sheet pan and stick it into the freezer for a few hours.
-Once frozen, you can transfer to a freezer plastic bag or airtight container.
+Once frozen, you can transfer to a freezer-safe plastic bag or airtight container.
 This helps to ensure that the asparagus spears do not stick together in the freezer.

-More Helpful Resources
+Other Helpful Resources

 How to Freeze Asparagus